liborty/rstats/README.md

 is the member of the set with the greatest sum of distances to all other members.
 Equivalently, it is the point furthest from the **gm** (has the maximum radius).

 * `Mahalanobis distance`
-is a scaled distance, whereby the scaling is derived from the axes of covariances / comediances of the data points cloud.
-Distances in the directions in which there are few points are increased and distances in the directions of significant covariances / comediances are decreased.
+is a scaled distance, whereby the scaling is derived from the axes of covariances / `comediances` of the data points cloud.
+Distances in the directions in which there are few points are increased and distances in the directions of significant covariances / `comediances` are decreased.
 Requires matrix decomposition.

 * `Cholesky-Banachiewicz matrix decomposition`
-decomposes any positive definite matrix S (often covariance or comediance matrix) into a product of two triangular matrices: S = LL'.
-The eigenvalues and the determinant are easily obtained from the diagonal of L. We implemented it on `TriangMat` for maximum efficiency.
-It is used by `mahalanobis distance`.
+decomposes any positive definite matrix S (often covariance or comediance matrix) into a product of two triangular matrices: `S = LL'`.
+The eigenvalues and the determinant are easily obtained from the diagonal of L. The eigenvectors from S. We implemented it on `TriangMat` for maximum efficiency.
+It is used by `mahalanobis distance` and `variances`.

 * `Householder's decomposition`
-in cases where the precondition (positive definite matrix) for the Cholesky-Banachiewicz (LL') decomposition is not satisfied, Householder's (UR) decomposition is often used as the next best method.
+in cases where the precondition (positive definite matrix S) for the Cholesky-Banachiewicz decomposition is not satisfied, Householder's (UR) decomposition is often used as the next best method.
 It is implemented here on our efficient `struct TriangMat`.

 * `wedge product, geometric product`
 products of the Grassman and Clifford algebras, respectively.
 Wedge product is used here to generalize the cross product of two vectors into any number of dimensions, determining the correct sign (sidedness of their common plane).